strawbees/learning-platform-gatsby/content/lesson-plans/01-city-building.md

 Break students into groups of 3-5 to start building structures for a neighborhood, either imaginary or from the real world.
 Encourage groups to talk to each other about their plans, and discuss how to solve any city-building problems that come up.

 <section component="thumbnails">
-<section component="thumbnail" title="Build a Stacking Tower" description="Build big by stacking Strawbees cubes and add custom shapes to style it" image="/tower.jpg" path="/activity/build-a-stacking-tower"></section>
+<section component="thumbnail" title="Build a Stacking Tower" description="Build big by stacking Strawbees cubes and add custom shapes to style it." image="/tower.jpg" path="/activity/build-a-stacking-tower"></section>
 <section component="thumbnail" title="Build a Truss Bridge" description="Build a truss bridge and use your hands to understand structural integrity." image="/truss.jpg" path="/activity/build-a-truss-bridge"></section>
 </section>